JuliaLang/PackageCompilerX.jl/docs/src/devdocs/relocatable_part_3.md

 machine, then the app should also run on that machine (with exceptions if some of our dependencies impose extra requirements on the machine).

-So what is causing our executable that we built in part 2 to not be relocatable?
+So what is causing our executable that we built in the previous tutorial to not be relocatable?
 Firstly, our sysimage relies on `libjulia` which we currently load from the Julia directory and, in addition, `libjulia` itself relies on other libraries (like LLVM) to work.
 And secondly, the packages we embedded in the sysimage might have encoded assumptions about the current system into their code.

 The first problem is quite easy to fix while the second one is harder since